googleapis/google-cloud-dotnet/apis/README.md

 - `commonResourceConfig`: Path to a file providing additional common resource configuration, augmenting the root `CommonResourcesConfig.json` file.
 Typically multiple APIs (e.g. all of the Spanner APIs) will refer to the same file in a common package, containing the resource names described in the config file.
+- `forceOwlBotRegeneration`: The reason why the OwlBot postprocessor should regenerate this API locally, for corner cases.
+(Custom resource configuration and pre/mid-processor tweaks are handled automatically.)